HSE Management System

 Health and safety audits are a fundamental requirement to ensure compliance with safety laws.
 You can hire either an internal or external auditor to perform the audit on a regular basis.

-Documentation from audits is helpful to compare improvements and issues to identify trends, pinpoint risk, and design new safety policies.
+Documentation from audits is helpful in comparing improvements and issues to identify trends, pinpoint risk, and design new safety policies.

 • Performance Metrics

-Performance metrics signaled needs to improve our business.
+Performance metrics signaled the need to improve our business.
 These metrics help identify areas that need corrections and reformations over time.

 Key performance indicators for A Successful HSE Management System include: